Sitecore: Origins

 In 1998, in Copenhagen, Denmark, University of Copenhagen alumni Thomas Albert, Jakob Christensen, Peter Christensen, Ole Sas Thrane, and Michael Seifert founded Pentia A/S, a systems integration company that focused on implementing websites built on Microsoft technologies.
 At the time, building and managing websites required the expertise of a programmer or developer.
 Thrane and Christensen devised and patented a set of procedures for building and managing websites and turned their invention into a content management system product.

 In 2001, Sitecore was spun off as a separate business entity that initially sold content management systems in the Danish market.
-However, the company has grown into a global provider of customer experience management software targeted primarily to corporate marketing departments and marketing service providers.
+However, the company has grown into a global provider of customer experience management software targeted primarily at corporate marketing departments and marketing service providers.

 Acquisitions

-In July 2011, Sitecore acquired the development team and the intellectual property of Pectora, a provider of web publishing solutions for deep integration with print-based projects.
+In July 2011, Sitecore acquired the development team and intellectual property of Pectora, a provider of web publishing solutions for deep integration with print-based projects.

 In November 2013, Sitecore acquired the assets of commerceserver.net from Smith (formerly Ascentium) and took responsibility and ownership for developing, marketing, and selling Sitecore Commerce Server, formerly a Microsoft product called Microsoft Commerce Server.

 In July 2014, Sitecore acquired a majority stake in Komfo, a Danish social media marketing and community engagement application provider and introduced its social media marketing suite, Sitecore Social.

-In 2015, a portion of Sitecore's operations moved to Marina Plaza in Sausalito, California.

-In October 2018, Sitecore announced acquisition of Stylelabs, a marketing technologies software vendor, and stated its intent to incorporate Stylelabs' digital asset management, marketing resource management and product information management applications into its Experience Cloud; the acquisition was completed in November 2018.
+In October 2018, Sitecore announced the acquisition of Stylelabs, a marketing technologies software vendor, and stated its intent to incorporate Stylelabs' digital asset management, marketing resource management and product information management applications into its Experience Cloud; the acquisition was completed in November 2018.

 In June 2019, Sitecore acquired Hedgehog, a digital consultancy.

 In March 2021, Sitecore acquired Boxever and Four51.
-Boxever is a SaaS-based Customer Data Platform (CDP) providing decisioning and experimentation.
+Boxever is a SaaS-based Customer Data Platform (CDP) that provides decisioning and experimentation.
 Four51 is a company delivering modern B2B and B2C experiences for enterprise brands.

 In May 2021, Sitecore acquired Moosend.
 Moosend is a marketing automation platform.

 In September 2021, Sitecore acquired Reflektion.
 Reflektion is an AI-powered digital search platform.